Bhutan's Dragon Trail: A Journey to the Heart of the Himalayas

 1

-Arrival in the Kingdom
+Arrival in the Thunder Dragon Kingdom

 Morning

-3-4 hours including transfer and acclimatization Included in daily tourism fee
+3-4 hours Included in daily tariff

 Lunch

-Bhutanese Mid-range
+Bhutanese & Chinese Mid-range

 Afternoon

-2-3 hours Included in daily tourism fee
+2-3 hours Included in daily tariff/museum entry

 Evening